-When planning for a timber harvest, some den and perch trees should be left standing along with mast-producing trees.
-The choice of species includes oaks, hickory, beech and walnut.
+When planning for a timber harvest, some den or cavity trees and perch trees should be left standing along with mast-producing trees.
+The choice of species includes oak, hickory, beech and walnut.
 It is best to leave these in clumps rather than as singles.
 Dogwood, huckleberry, blackberry, grapevine and other shrubs - wildlife food-producing species - can be encouraged by cutting trees that shade them out.
+Small areas of such habitat can be enhanced by firewood cutting where commercial timber harvesting isn't feasible.
 Old home sites usually contain an abundance of plants that benefit wildlife.
 Often abandoned cemeteries are discovered in forestland and deserve protection for wildlife habitat along with preservation of our ancestral heritage.
 It is recommended that these areas be left undisturbed in their natural state.
 Small open areas can also be planted in shrubs for habitat improvement.
-Bicolor lespedeza and bristly locust are shrubs that provide excellent food and cover for wildlife and are available from the Virginia Department of Forestry at nominal cost.
-In addition, springs and seeps are inviting to wildlife and should be protected during logging operations.
+VA-70 lespedeza, indigobush and bristly locust are shrubs that provide excellent food and cover for wildlife and are available from the Virginia Department of Forestry at nominal cost.